syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 ---

 # Getting Started Xamarin iOS Checkbox (SfCheckbox)
-This section explains the steps required to configure the `SfCheckBox` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfCheckBox` control.
+This section explains the steps required to configure the `SfCheckBox` control in a real-time scenario and provides a walk-through on some of the customization features available in the `SfCheckBox` control.

 ## Add SfCheckBox reference
 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add checkbox to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.buttons.ios](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons.IOS)", and then install it.

 ![Xamarin.iOS CheckBox NuGet](Images/nuget.png)

 N>Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Xamarin application to use our components.

 ## Create a Simple SfCheckBox
 The `SfCheckBox` control is configured entirely in C# code.
-The following steps explain how to create a `SfCheckBox` and configure its elements.
+The following steps explain how to create a `SfCheckBox` and configure its elements:

 ### Add namespace for referred assemblies